 Ⅱ. Different types of leveling agents for fabrics of different materials

-1. Leveling agent for cotton
+1. Leveling agents for cotton

 The auxiliaries for dyeing and leveling cellulose fibers are usually called leveling agents for cotton.
 Cotton fiber, hemp fiber, viscose fiber, tencel, modal, etc. are all cellulose fibers.